Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/README.md

 <p align="justify">The dataset includes values that are “Unknown” and they will not be replaced with other values, as it is believed that they can represent a separate group of clients that can bring an important meaning to the analysis.
 The “Unknown” data cover 33.01% of the clients in the dataset and are contained in the features 'Education_Level', 'Marital_Status' and 'Income_Category'.</p>

+<p align="justify">In the preprocessing phase different encoders were implemented in order to find out which one contributes to the higher accuracy achievement.
+For that reason, the used encoders were: One-hot-encoding, Category encoding, Count encoding and CatBoost encoding.
+Also, different types of Feature engineering methods were used, including: SMOTE, Log_transform and Feature generation.
+CatBoost encoding contributed for the best accuracy on test data and precision and recall and, as far as Feature engineering is concerned, Feature generation gave the best results.</p>

-<p align="justify">The techniques used in the preprocessing phase include StandardScaler for the numerical data, LabelEncoder and CatBoost encoding for the categorical data, and Feature generation to create new features: 'gender_card', 'education_card', 'maritalStatus_card' and 'income_card'.</p>
+<p align="justify">In the end, the final combination of preprocessing techniques includes: StandardScaler for the numerical data, LabelEncoder and CatBoost encoding for the categorical data and Feature generation to create new features: ‘gender_card’, ‘education_card’, ‘maritalStatus_card’ and ‘income_card’.</p>
 </p>

 ## Features Analysis and Visualization